lorenzo-mechbau/cellml_split_reaction_diffusion_equation/README.rst

 |rate_equation|

-where Here two different time steps are used for the time integration of PDE and ODE and this approach is known as the 'splitting' method.
+where |a| is a constant.
+Here two different time steps are used for the time integration of PDE and ODE and this approach is known as the 'splitting' method.

 .. |3d_reaction_diffusion_equation| image:: ./docs/images/3d_reaction_diffusion_equation.svg